kognetiks/kognetiks-chatbot/documentation/api-nvidia-settings/advanced-api-settings.md

 1. **Base URL for API**:
    - **Description**: This field specifies the base URL for the NVIDIA API.
 The plugin uses this URL to connect to the NVIDIA servers.
    - **Default Value**: The default URL is `https://integrate.api.nvidia.com/v1`.
-   - **Customization**: Typically, you should not need to change this value unless directed by OpenAI support or if there are specific requirements for your integration.
+   - **Customization**: Typically, you should not need to change this value unless directed by NVIDIA support or if there are specific requirements for your integration.

 2. **Timeout Setting (in seconds)**:
    - **Description**: This setting determines how long the plugin will wait for a response from the API before timing out.